Unboxed-Software/solana-course/content/token22-on-chain.md

 ### 9. `stake` Instruction

 The `stake` instruction is what is called when users actually want to stake their tokens.
 This instruction should transfer the amount of tokens the user wants to stake from their token account to the pool vault account that is owned by the program.
-There will be a lot of validation in this instruction to prevent any potentially malicious transactions from succeeding.
+There's a lot of validation in this instruction to prevent any potentially malicious transactions from succeeding.

 The accounts required are:
 * `pool_state` - State account of the staking pool.